Reciprocal inter-insurance exchange: Comparison to other forms of insurance

 Reciprocals are sometimes confused with mutual insurance companies.
-While both reciprocals and mutuals may offer similar products, there are differences.
-A reciprocal is unincorporated; a mutual is incorporated and thus can say that it is "owned" by its policyholders.
-However, in both a reciprocal and a mutual, it may be difficult for widely-dispersed policyholders to force material changes in governance.
+While the products of stock companies, reciprocals, and mutuals may be practically indistinguishable to consumers, there are technical differences.
+A reciprocal is unincorporated; a mutual is incorporated and thus can claim to be "owned by our policyholders".
+However, in both a reciprocal and a mutual, it may be difficult for widely dispersed policyholders to force material changes in governance.
 A mutual insurance company is often self-managed, and policyholders may have a role in electing the board of directors.
 Mutuals are typically thought of as being not-for-profit, but mutuals can own for-profit stock insurance companies.
 While the reciprocal exchange itself is technically not-for-profit, it can accumulate surplus, the attorney-in-fact may have a profit motive, and the attorney-in-fact may have profit-seeking external shareholders who are not the subscribers.
+To build surplus, such as at inception or following a disaster, a reciprocal can request state regulators to allow it to rebuild surplus via policyholder surplus contributions.

+Reciprocal exchanges are more commonly seen in personal lines than commercial lines, in part because commercial lines insurers can be organized via other means not available in personal lines.
 In 1981, Congress authorized the creation of risk retention groups (RRGs) to provide certain forms of commercial liability insurance.
-RRGs and multi-parent captives have similar characteristics to reciprocals, notably the concept of similarly-situated parties agreeing to insure each other.
-While reciprocals can offer both personal and commercial insurance, RRGs and captives are more restricted in their product offerings, membership, and governance.
+RRGs and multi-parent captives have similar characteristics to reciprocals, notably the concept of similarly situated parties agreeing to insure each other.
+However, RRGs and captives are restricted in their product offerings, membership, and governance.
+In some states, municipalities form reciprocals to cross-indemnify towns, cities, villages, and counties.